Alex-Costea/Alex-Costea.github.io/index.md

-Hello!
-Welcome to my personal home page.
-I am a software developer based in Bucharest, Romania and currently working full-time at SAP while also pursuing my personal projects.
-Here, you can find my resume and relevant links related to me and my work.
+Hey!
+I am **Alex Costea**, a software engineer based in Syracuse, New York.

 If you are interested in my services, please feel free to connect with me on LinkedIn or via email at alex@costea.in.